Hamza-101/Flocking/README.md

 # Flocking
-An implementation of Boid flocking using Reynold's model.
+An implementation of flocking using Reynold's model.